 60+ | 5-11 |

 Of course, the average varies greatly across the general population due to diverse lifestyles, careers and health conditions.
-Barring a medical condition or injury that prevents you from exercising, consider improving your muscular endurance if you fall into the "needs improvement" category.
+Barring a medical condition or injury that prevents you from exercising, consider improving your muscular endurance if you can't hit the average for your age group.

 Women's Push-Up Scores Needing Improvement